brianabedi/mlb-ai/README.md

 ## Author

-[Brian Abedi](https://linkedin.com/in/brianabedi) for the Google MLB hackathon.
+Created by [Brian Abedi](https://linkedin.com/in/brianabedi) for the Google MLB hackathon.